Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 3. Plug in structured logging—JSON’s your friend.
 4. Dockerize it for portability.
 5. Slap on Prometheus metrics and watch it hum.

+> Ensure Docker Compose is installed before running the commands—it’s required to spin up the services.
+{: .prompt-tip }

 Want to test my setup?
 Clone my [**repo**](https://github.com/Rick-Houser/system-prism) to try it yourself—I’ve tagged the full setup at **v1.0** for you to explore.
 Want to chat about it?
 Drop me an email (link in the sidebar).
 To run it, grab the repo with ```bash git clone [repo_link] -b v1.0```, then follow these steps:
 1. ```docker-compose up``` — spins up the services.